-Studies have shown that other risk factors for cervical cancer include a family history of the disease, smoking, a weakened immune system and long-term mental stress.
+Studies have shown that other risk factors for cervical endometriosis include a family history of the disease, smoking, a weakened immune system and long-term mental stress.

 Research has also shown that taking contraceptive pills can increase a woman’s risk of cervical cancer.

 In the past, health professionals have referred to cervical cancer as the “silent killer.”
 Spotting cervical endometriosis symptoms in its early stages can prove difficult, as early forms of the disease do not usually present symptoms.